-Famed criminal attorney F. Lee Bailey, who represented OJ Simpson, dead at age 87: reports
+Famed criminal attorney F. Lee Bailey, who represented OJ Simpson, dead at age 87

 Simpson called Bailey 'a great friend' and 'one of the great lawyers of our time'